-German motoring publication Auto Zeitung has presented a few details of the next-gen VW Passat, throwing open the possibility of a regionalized powertrain strategy for the Volkswagen’s longstanding nameplate.
-Work on the new 2023 VW Passat has already started and the midsize car codenamed VW B9 continues on the MQB and will come as a plug-in hybrid and possibly even as a full electric, says the report.
+German motoring publications AutoBild and AutoZeitung present information on the next-gen VW Passat, discussing the regionalized powertrain strategy for Volkswagen’s long-standing nameplate.
+Work on the new 2023 VW Passat has already started and the midsize car codenamed VW B9 continues on the MQB and will come as a plug-in hybrid and have a pure-electric counterpart.

 The 2023 Volkswagen model should appeal to company car drivers and families with large space needs, says Auto Zeitung.
-The future Passat will share the assembly line with the next generation Skoda Superb, and they are expected to have their wheelbase increased by around five centimeters (2,841 mm).
+The future Passat will share the assembly line with the next generation Skoda Superb in Bratislava, and they are expected to have their wheelbase increased by around five centimeters (2,841 mm).
 The trunk volume could also increase.
-The days of the four-door sedan in Europe are numbered, the future belongs to the Passat Estate and a new, five-door version.
+The days of the four-door sedan in Europe are numbered; the future belongs to the Passat Estate and a new, five-door version.

 The Passat is a car that has a finite lifespan in terms of our planning.
 It’s probably a reasonable assumption that when this Passat reaches the end of its lifecycle, its successor will probably not feature an internal combustion engine.Johan de Nysschen, Chief Operating Officer, VW America to CNET in February 2020

 The Passat product programs in the USA and Europe are on different schedules.
 The latest generation of the sedan was launched in 2019 in the USA (the vehicle is manufactured for the US market with several differences), whereas in Europe, the current Passat is on sale since 2015.